 Detailed information about these courses can be found at this website or in the Study Handbook of the Wageningen University.

 The thesis topics for MSc students at the Animal Nutrition Group vary considerably and can cover a whole range of animal species, research techniques and disciplines of animal nutrition.
 Most of our students take part in our research projects and their theses contribute significantly to project results.
+You can find available thesis subjects on tip.wur.nl.
 We are open for your suggestions to create a palatable and challenging in-depth MSc thesis.

 Subject and planning of your ANU thesis

-Contact the secretariat to make an appointment with one of the academic staff members to discuss the research you are interested in and a rough planning.
+All available MSc thesis subjects can be consulted via tip.wur.nl.
+Select a subject and contact the secretariat to make an appointment the corresponding academic staff member.
+During this meeting you will discuss the research you are interested in and make a rough planning.
 This consultation should be done at least 6 months in advance to ensure the actual start date of the research.
-Preferably, the thesis subjects should fit within the research fields (PhD candidates/staff) of the ANU group.
-Subjects are selected taking into account your interests.
-Once a subject has chosen, an ANU supervisor will be identified who is responsible for the coordination of the thesis research.
 Agreements made between you and your supervisor(s) regarding the subject and organisation of the research are documented in the Thesis Agreement.
 You are responsible to ensure that a signed contract is developed and handed in at the ANU secretariat.

 For your and our convenience, use the following the check-list

-- Contact the secretariat to make an appointment with one of the ANU academic staff members for a research subject (Yvonne.firstname.lastname@example.org).
+- Contact the secretariat to make an appointment with the appropriate ANU academic staff member(s) (Yvonne.firstname.lastname@example.org).

 - Read the study guide which you can download at the bottom of this page.